 For 14 years, Bob has hosted his own golf tournament.
 The Bob Mueller M.S.
 Celebrity Challenge has raised over $700,000 to fight M.S.
 Bob has also been a member of the Nashville Chapter of the Multiple Sclerosis Society's Board of Trust for the past 14 years.

 For the past 2 years Bob has been a member of the Board of Trust of Rocketown of Nashville.
 A youth music venue, skate park and after school facility.
 A dream of contemporary Christian singer Michael W. Smith that became reality.

 Bob's continuing commitment to the community earned him the honor of being installed the Highland High School Hall of Fame as well as four TEA School Bell Awards.

-Bob and his wife have a daughter, two sons and 2 Shih Tzu's Molly and NIna.
+Bob and his wife have a daughter, two sons and two Shih Tzu's, Molly and Nina.
 In his spare time, Bob enjoys golfing, ice hockey, jogging and reading.